 Recommended basic skills courses are

 Admission to the college does not assure admission to the pharmacy technician program.
 All students interested in the pharmacy technician program who do not have previous college courses must complete the PPCC placement exams prior to being advised.
 Admission to the pharmacy technician program is accomplished through an application and selection process.
-Students can pick up a Pharmacy Technician Program Admission Application at the Division of Health and Sciences office at either the Centennial or Rampart Range Campus.
+Students can pick up a Pharmacy Technician Program Admission Application at the Division of Medical Sciences office at the Center for Healthcare Education and Simulation Campus.
 NO APPLICATION WILL BE REVIEWED THAT IS NOT FULLY COMPLETED.
 Once completed, please submit to the Pharmacy Technician Program Coordinator and make an appointment to review necessary information at that time.

 Pharmacies and varying facilities where pharmacy technicians are employed require criminal background checks and drug screens for both employment and all students completing clinical rotations.
 For information on specific disqualifiers, students should contact a PHT faculty advisor.
 Students who do not obtain a PPCC approved criminal background check and drug screen as according to program policy will not be allowed to complete the program or enroll in internship classes.
 Failure to pass the above tests will result in the inability to complete the desired certificate or degree.

 Students should complete specific program prerequisites and meet with the PHT Program Director prior to submitting the pharmacy technician application.
-Courses to be completed prior to application to the program are CSC 105 or CIS 118 , CCR 092 and MAT 050 .
+Courses to be completed prior to application to the program are CSC 1005 or CIS 1018 , College Reading & Writing Literacy and College Quantitative Literacy.

 Upon provisional acceptance, the program director will notify the student of dates needed to obtain additional information.

 - Criminal background check

 Program Learning Outcomes

 Upon completion of the Pharmacy Technician degree program, students should be able to:

 - Collect, organize, and evaluate information for direct patient care